padasio/padas-docs/docs/sigmav2-quickstart.md

 ### What is Sigma

-[Sigma](https://github.com/SigmaHQ/sigma) rules are a simple, yet powerful way for security teams to detect and respond to threats using SIEM systems.
+[Sigma](https://github.com/SigmaHQ/sigma) rules are platform-agnostic and utilizing these rules is a simple, yet powerful way for security teams to detect and respond to threats using SIEM systems.
 They are written in a YAML-based format and allow teams to identify suspicious patterns and behaviors across multiple systems and data sources, providing a unified view of security events.

 Sigma rules offer several advantages over traditional detection rules, including platform-agnosticism, easy customization, and easy modification.
 They can be used with various SIEM systems, allowing teams to standardize their detection capabilities across their security stack and improve their overall security posture.

-While Sigma rules are platform-agnostic and can be used with various SIEM systems, it is also possible to convert them to other formats, such as Padas rules by utilizing [PDL](pdl-quick-reference.md).
-Padas [Sigma converter script](https://github.com/padasinc/padas-tools/tree/main/sigma_v2_to_padas) is a new open-source tool that allows users to convert Sigma rules into Padas PDL.
-The ability to convert Sigma rules to Padas rules offers significant benefits for security teams looking to enhance their detection and response capabilities.
+[Sigma v2 to Padas converter script](https://github.com/padasinc/padas-tools/tree/main/sigma_v2_to_padas) is an open-source tool that allows users to convert Sigma rules into Padas [PDL](pdl-quick-reference.md).
+Utilizing PDL with real-time streaming event data offers significant benefits for security teams looking to enhance their detection and response capabilities.

 ### Sigma to Padas